suncoast-devs/handbook/lessons/career-prep/resumes.md

 ### Email

 Having a professional email address is vital.
-You want to keep in mind that an employer may this email to schedule an interview, send over an offer for employment, and any paperwork you need to complete.
-Here are some does and don'ts of email:
+You want to keep in mind that an employer may use this email to schedule an interview, send over an offer for employment, and any paperwork you need to complete.
+Here are some dos and don'ts of email:

 Do:
 - Use a professional email address